4.3 Creation of VM

 - if you created a VM in the internal disk of your computer,

-.vdi.vboxare inside the internal disk of your computer- both are inside
+.vdi.vboxare both inside the internal disk of your computer- ❓ Where? both are inside

-C\Users\<user>\VirtualBox VMsfolder inside this folder, you will have a sub folder for each machine
+C\Users\<user>\VirtualBox VMsfolder - inside this folder, you will have one sub folder for each machine

 - if you move your folder from there